julie ezelle patton: Arkitext—

 approx. 100 pages of unpublished work by julie ezelle patton

-photo documentation of works installed in “The Building, ” a.k.a the Salon d’ Refusee and Let it Bee Garden, Cleveland, OH
+color photo documentation of works installed in “The Building,” a.k.a the Salon d’ Refusee and Let it Bee Garden, Cleveland, OH

 CHORUS